 No application domain specifically.
 We hope to have open-source community codes in need of porting individual modules.
 This is a great opportunity for grad students and post-docs.

 Will there be prizes?

-Besides your code running über fast on a machine like Blue Waters, Piz Daint and Titan?
-At the end of the event, you will divulge your amazing transformation into OpenACC Expert, in front of your admiring fans.
+Besides your code running über fast on a machine like Juron, Piz Daint, Titan and Summit?
+At the end of the event, you will divulge your amazing transformation into GPU Expert, in front of your admiring fans.
 We also are working to setup opportunities for your team to present your work at upcoming supercomputing related conferences such as SC, GTC, CUG, ISC.
 Oh and one more thing…there may be goodies too.
 Stay tuned! 😉

-For beginners, we recommend starting with OpenACC, but we are opening this year to other GPU paradigms for those that have apps that already have some partial GPU port.
+For beginners, we recommend starting with OpenACC, but we are open to other GPU programming paradigms for those that have apps that already have some partial GPU port.
 We also host a number of events on programming hybrid architectures.
 Please visit the OLCF training events page for more info.

 Who can I contact for more information or questions?